Sarson's

-History and uses
+History

 The vinegar was first brewed by Thomas Sarson in 1794 from malt barley.
 James Thomas Sarson was a vinegar maker living at Brunswick Place, Shoreditch in 1841.
 Sales rocketed when his son Henry James Sarson took over.
 It was renamed "Sarson's Virgin Vinegar" in 1884, referencing a Biblical story of The Wise and Foolish Virgins, by which he was inspired, as opposed to the purity of the product, but this name was soon dropped.
 In 1893, the company was trading under the name of Henry Sarson and Sons from "The Vinegar Works", Catherine Street, City Road, Shoreditch, London.
 Two of Henry's sons, Henry Logsdail Sarson and Percival Stanley Sarson also joined the family business as vinegar brewers.

-The Sarson's Vinegar factory was situated in Tanner Street in Bermondsey, London, on the southern approach to Tower Bridge, where you could smell the aroma of the vinegar.
+The Sarson's Vinegar factory was situated in Tanner Street in Bermondsey, London, on the southern approach to Tower Bridge, where the aroma of the vinegar could be smelt.

 In 1932 the company merged with other British vinegar producers to form British Vinegars Ltd. In 1968, British Vinegars purchased a site from the Co-op in Middleton, Greater Manchester and production moved there.

 The Tanner Street factory was closed, and the building and factory were used for storage.
 Starting in 2000, parts of the site were redeveloped for flats.
 Old and new parts of the factory were subsequently merged to form new buildings and offices.
 Remaining buildings were removed.
 There was also an additional factory in Stourport-on-Severn, now closed.

 The company was taken over by Crosse & Blackwell which in turn was taken over by Nestlé but sold to Premier Foods.
 Premier Foods agreed in July 2012 to sell its Sarson's, Haywards pickled onion and Dufrais vinegar brands to Mizkan – a 200-year-old vinegar manufacturer in Japan – for £41m as part of a streamlining programme.